 - anticipate questions you may be asked and prepare responses based on examples from your past experience

-- research the ministry and other relevant information
+- research the ministry and other relevant information including our vision and values

 - bring a list of job related references with you to the interview